piyumiimasha/Movie_Recommender_System/README.md

 1. Create a new python project
 2. Install dependencies
+3. get files by running jupyter notebook
-3. streamlit run app.py in terminal
+4. streamlit run app.py in terminal
-4. Open the browser and access the app
+5. Open the browser and access the app